The Kodaira dimension of even spin strata of Abelian differentials: Introduction

-The technical challenge in pulling back generalized Weierstrass divisors via the map~$\zeta_E$ is to ensure that the effective divisor in $\bP\LMS[\mu][g+1,n]$ that we are pulling back is not supported on the boundary divisor $D_{\Gamma_1}$, which contains $\textrm{Im}(\zeta_E)$.
-The generalized Weierstrass divisor is defined as the degeneracy locus of a morphism of rank $g-1$ vector bundles:

-To compute the vanishing order of this morphism along $D_{\Gamma_1}$, we use a generalization of the theory of limit canonical linear series and the methods outlined in \cite{Cukierman} and \cite[Section~2]{limitlinearbasic}, namely, linear series with multi-vanishing orders (at a chain of divisors) as discussed in \cite{Ossermancompacttype}.
-The vanishing order computation is presented in Proposition~\ref{prop: exact multiplicity}, which relies crucially on the multi-vanishing order computations in Proposition~\ref{prop:even-general-vanishing}.

 \paragraph{\textbf{Even spin components of non-minimal strata}} The case of even spin and non-minimal strata can be addressed in the same way as in \cite{Kodstrata}, though this may introduce some rounding error when using the generalized Weierstrass divisor.
 We elaborate on this comment in Section~\ref{subsec:Weierstrass-nonminimal}.
-We show that the obvious ``generalized Weierstrass'' type condition indeed yields a divisor in Proposition~\ref{prop:properdivisor}, but we do not pursue the remaining steps, including the class computation (the divisor class will be similar to that in \cite[Section~7]{Kodstrata}, although the twisting to minimize boundary contributions will need minor adjustments) or the numerical optimization.
+We show that the obvious ``generalized Weierstrass'' type condition indeed yields a divisor in Proposition~\ref{prop:properdivisor}, but we do not pursue the remaining steps, including the class computation or the numerical optimization.
+(The divisor class will be similar to that in \cite[Section~7]{Kodstrata}, although the twisting to minimize boundary contributions will need minor adjustments.)

-An interesting side remark is that the generalized Weierstrass divisor in the minimal strata is not irreducible, not even in the interior $\bP\omoduli[g,n](\mu)^\even$ of the stratum (Proposition~\ref{prop:genWisreducible}).
+An interesting side remark is that generalized Weierstrass divisors in the even spin strata are not irreducible, not even in the interior $\bP\omoduli[g,n](\mu)^\even$ of the stratum (see Proposition~\ref{prop:genWisreducible}).